Data-driven health and care technology

 The Award will support technologies across the spectrum of development: from initial feasibility to evaluation within the NHS.
 Initially, it will focus on four key areas: screening, diagnosis, decision support and improving system efficiency.

 A call for applications for the AI Award will run at least twice a year through an open competition to identify appropriate AI technologies for support into the NHS.
-The application process for the first competition is open from 28 January 2020 and closes at 1pm on 4 March 2020.
 To find out more, visit the AAC website.
-For further information and enquiries, please contact email@example.com.
+For further information and enquiries, please contact firstname.lastname@example.org.

 Guidance and tools for commissioners and developers